-- Consideration of the forecasts prepared by management and challenge of the key assumptions based on our knowledge of the business.
-As referred to in going concern accounting policy, management has modelled reasonably possible the financial plan against adverse changes in economic conditions including inflation and interest rates. - We challenged management on the suitability of the mitigating actions identified by management in their assessment and the quantum and period ascribed to these mitigating actions.
-Scenarios modelled by management include a reverse stress test to analyse the impact on covenant compliance in a scenario with multiple adverse conditions.
-We reviewed the reasonableness of the proposed mitigations and if they mitigations were entirely in the control of management to action. - We considered the adequacy of the disclosures in the financial statements against the requirements of the accounting standards and consistency of the disclosure against the forecasts and stress test scenario.
+- We challenged management on the suitability of the mitigating actions identified by management in their assessment and the quantum and period ascribed to these mitigating actions.
+We have reviewed the stress testing scenarios modelled by management, which include assessing the impact on covenant compliance when sensitising the model for changes in interest rates and inflation.
+We did not note any significant omissions from the stress testing performed. - We considered the adequacy of the disclosures in the financial statements against the requirements of the accounting standards and consistency of the disclosure against the forecasts and stress test scenario.